 Undergraduate Programs

-You may schedule an appointment with history advisers through the history advising appointment calendar.
-Appointments are available via Zoom and in-person Monday - Friday.
-You may also phone history advising (206) 543-5691 or email histadv@uw.edu, with any questions you might have.
-Drop-in advising is also available.
-Feel free to stop in Smith 315 to see if anyone is available.
-Advisers are generally in the office Monday through Friday, but do have scheduled appointments and may not be available.
+Appointments with history advisers may be scheduled using the history advising appointment calendar.
+Appointments are available via Zoom and in-person Monday through Friday.
+You may also contact history advising with any questions you might have by calling (206) 543-5691 or emailing histadv@uw.edu.
+Drop-in advising is also available in Smith 315.
+Advisers are generally in the office Monday through Friday, but they do have scheduled appointments and may not always be available to meet.

 • Expand your opportunities: History majors go on to pursue careers in a variety of fields including education, non-profits, museums, politics, local and federal government, law, business, and technology.
 Pursuing a History major can also provide you with a pathway to volunteer and service opportunities like Teach for America, Peace Corps, and more.